tylertreat/tagify/README.md

 		//the placeholder text for the tagify input
 		placeholder: '',

-		//a regex to validate tags against (currently does not )
+		//a regex to validate tags against
 		inputValidation: false,

 		//button text for taggify button, if it's shown